harmony-one/h/progress/yuriy-menkov.md

+2025-11-12 Wed: Updated the rebalance smart contract and launched a copy-trading bot with new settings: rare swaps to preserve liquidity.
+The bot checks the difference between the current ratio and the target wallet ratio, executing swaps only when the deviation exceeds 50%.
+Also switched to a new target wallet with lower transaction activity to reduce fee expenses.

+2025-11-11 Tue: Daily performance analysis for copy-trading bot: due to overly frequent swap operations, liquidity losses reached around 5% (~$50), with about $30 spent on fees and roughly 0.03% APR earned in AERO (~$3).
+Working on optimizing the strategy to offset these losses.

+2025-11-10 Mon: Launched copy-trading bot instance with built-in swaps for every action to precisely match the target wallet’s ratio.
+The bot was started with a $1,000 deposit and configured to mirror a high-traffic target wallet (up to 10 transactions per minute).

+---

 2025-11-07 Fri: Tested the updated contract with tokens rebalance logic (balances ratio scaling) before opening each new position, in conjunction with the copy-trading service.
 Transactions history analysis and bug fixes.

 2025-11-06 Thu: Implementation of the ratio determination logic in the copy-trading bot service — added ratio calculation and integration with the updated contract methods.
 Testing different RPCs to maximize transaction submission speed — achieving a reaction time of 1 block.